In this tutorial, I’m going to show you how to crochet a magic circle. In addition to the photo tutorial, I’ve also

 Step 1: When I first learned how to make the magic circle I could never remember how to weave it around my fingers in order to start it properly.
 So I came up with this method: I wrap the yarn around my fingers the same as I would if I were to crochet.
 This helps me to secure the ball end of the yarn, also known as the working yarn.
 (Right-handed crocheters wrap around the left hand and vice versa.)

 Step 2a: Then I bring the tail end down and wrap it around my middle two fingers.

-Step 2 b: Wrap it around the center fingers and secure between thumb and pinky.
+Step 2 b: Wrap it around the center fingers and secure between the thumb and pinky.
 This gives you an adjustable loop that you can crochet into and then pull tight.

-Step 3a: Insert the hook underneath the loop and pull the ball end through.
+Step 3a: Insert the crochet hook underneath the loop and pull the ball end through.
 You now have one loop on hook.

 Step 4: Make your starting chains.
 For this tutorial I made one chain because I’ll be working with single crochets.
-For double crochets you would make at least two, and so on to bring the chains to the same height as the first stitch of the round.
+For double crochet stitches you would make at least two, and so on to bring the chains to the same height as the first stitch of the round.

 Step 5: Make your first single crochet into the circle making sure to work it over the tail end of the yarn.

-Step 6: Continue to single crochet into the ring and over the tail end.
+Step 6: Continue to single crochet into the ring and over the yarn tail.

-Step 7: Once all stitches have been made, pull the tail end tight in order to close off the circle.
+Step 7: Once all stitches have been made, pull the tail end tight in order to close off the magic loop.